-- a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
-Failure to have the harness fastened will entail elimination. - b) as an option, riders 26 years and over, riding Prix St Georges and above may wear a top hat (riders age is from the beginning of the calendar year they turn 26)
+a) any person mounted on a horse must wear an approved safety helmet with the retaining harness secured and fastened.
+Failure to have the harness fastened will entail elimination.

 Protective headgear must conform with one of the current approved safety standards outlined below.
 The EA General Regulations at rule 122.2 prescribe the current standards.
 It is the responsibility of the rider to ensure they are using a current standard safety helmet.